Two-day writing course that teaches how to create effective documents for consumption by a global audience with a limited knowledge of English.

 After course support

 Following Writing English for a global audience training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
+For further details, see Support.

 Standard course times are 9.30am–4.30pm.